Professor of Evolutionary Biology

 Director of Studies in Natural Sciences (Biological) at St John's College

-Chris Jiggins is interested in taking PhD students.
+Chris Jiggins is accepting applications for PhD students.

 I graduated in Natural Sciences (Zoology) here in Cambridge and then studied for my PhD in UCL with Jim Mallet.
 I then had a year working on a conservation project in Ecuador, before coming back to UCL for a postdoc.
 However, after a brief stint in Colombia, I mainly worked in Panama at the Smithsonian Tropical Research Institute during this time, where I was then awarded a Tupper 3 year fellowship.
 After various unsuccessful applications for positions in the US and the UK, I was awarded a Royal Society University Research Fellowship at the University of Edinburgh, where I stayed for around 4 years before moving to a lectureship in Cambridge in 2006.
 I was promoted to Reader in 2010.